- Sail down the Panama Canal

 |Day 7||Depart Panamá City||Panama City|

-Day 1: Arrival in Panamá
+Day 1: Arrive in Panamá

 ¡Bienvenidos a Panamá!
 Your guide will meet you at the airport and escort you to your hotel in Panama City.
 After settling into your accommodations, you'll have the rest of the day to explore this vibrant city on your own.

-Wander around Casco Viejo, where you'll find pastel-colored colonial buildings and old world charm.
+Wander around Casco Viejo, where you'll find pastel-colored colonial buildings and old-world charm.
 Take a stroll along the waterfront on the Cintra Costera.
 Visit the fish market to try fresh, delicious ceviche.
 Or perhaps stop by the city's most famous museum, the Biomuseo, to learn about the country's incredible biodiversity.

 Day 2: Full Day Panamá City Tour